Page images

 Thus when difpers'd a routed army runs,

-Of Afia's troops, and Afric's sable fons,
+Of Afia's troops, and Afric's fable fons,

 With like confufion different nations fly,